ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/sales-how-drop-shipment.md

 ---
-title: Link a Sales Order to a Purchase Order for Direct Shipment | Microsoft Docs
+title: Link a Sales Order to a Purchase Order for Direct Shipment (contains video) | Microsoft Docs
 description: Describes how to create a sales order linked to a purchase order to enable shipment directly from the vendor to the customer.
 author: SorenGP